CAT BEHAVIOUR PROBLEMS OWNERS ENCOUNTER

 Dionna Newton BSc (Hons) AdvDipCABT VN

 Animal Behaviour Australia's Cat Lab helps cat owners with an extensive range of Cat Behaviour Problems.
+Below, Dionna describes some of the common behavioural issues cat owners encounter.

 I'VE TRIED EVERYTHING BUT NOTHING WORKS: